A Fun, Supportive, and Empowering Environment for Children and Teens with Heart Conditions

-Medical Team: Dr. Charles Berul, division chief of the Cardiology program at Children’s National, along with Drs.
-Russell Cross, Kristin Burns, Libby Sherwin, Jennifer Webb and Sarah Clauss, also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital
+Medical Team: Brainy Camps’ Medical Liaison, Alyssa Weinstein, NP, works in conjunction with Dr. Charles Berul, division chief of the Cardiology program at Children’s National; along with Drs.
+Russell Cross, Libby Sherwin, Jennifer Webb, and Valerie Curren also of Children’s National; Nurses Beth Jarosz and Corolyn Ramwell; and Cardiology Fellows

 Camp Heartbeat offers children and teens with heart conditions, ages 7-18, six days and five nights of summer fun, education, and social connections in a safe and supervised environment.

-Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National Health System.
-Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare providers who specialize in the condition.
+Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National.
+Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses, and healthcare providers who specialize in the condition.
 Dr. Charles Berul, division chief of the Cardiology program at Children’s National, along with Drs.
-Russell Cross, Kristin Burns, Libby Sherwin, Jennifer Webb and Sarah Clauss, also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital are the onsite camp physicians.
+Russell Cross, Libby Sherwin, Jennifer Webb, and Valerie Curren also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital are the onsite camp physicians.

-In addition to fun, the goal of Camp Heartbeat is to reduce the social isolation that is often associated with heart disorder, and increase the knowledge and understanding our campers have about their condition.
-The camp provides opportunities for the kids to work with professional staff and become better self advocates and self managers of their condition.
-They learn from peers and adult volunteers who live effectively with the condition, serving as role models and offering hope for a successful future to our campers.
+In addition to fun, the goal of Camp Heartbeat is to reduce the social isolation that is often associated with heart disorders, and increase the knowledge and understanding our campers have about their condition.
+The camp provides opportunities for the kids to work with professional staff and become better self-advocates and self-managers of their condition.
+They learn from peers and adult volunteers who live effectively with the condition, serving as role models, and offering hope for a successful future to our campers.